Veggente/real-time-scheduler/README.md

 Compilation
 ===========
-- To compile on OS X 10.9:
+- To compile on OS X 10.9 or higher:

 ```bash
 cd real-time-scheduler/